-2. A short programme of 1:1 tutoring, delivered by our KS2 teacher, whilst her class was being covered by the catch-up money.
-Children from all over school were identified for specific input and then given 1:1 or small group sessions to plug gaps in their learning, develop skills, confidence and supporting with anxieties.
+1. A programme of small group tutoring, delivered by an experienced teacher, whom we have worked with for ovr a year.
+Children from all over school have been identified for specific input and then given 1:1 or small group sessions to plug gaps in their learning, develop skills, confidence and support anxieties.

 How the effect of this expenditure on the educational attainment of pupils will be assessed

-In the case of children who are deemed to be back on track, the limited resource of Catch Up Premium-funded teacher intervention or 1:1 tutoring will be reallocated to the next identified children on our priority list until funding is completely allocated and spent.
+In the case of children who are deemed to be back on track, the limited resource of National Tutoring Programme-funded teacher intervention or 1:1 tutoring will be reallocated to the next identified children on our priority list until funding is completely allocated and spent.

-The general effectiveness of our two approaches to using Catch Up Premium will be reviewed once the actual funding has been both fully received and spent as planned, at which point a more detailed report will be published.
+The general effectiveness of our two approaches to using Recovery Premium will be reviewed once the actual funding has been both fully received and spent as planned, at which point a more detailed report will be published.